 Place the bacon on a rack over a pan (to catch any liquid smoke drippings) and air dry for 30 minutes.
 Transfer to a tightly sealed container or bag and refrigerate for up to 1 month, or freeze for up to 1 year.

-Note: Cut the bacon into several pieces and then freeze those individually for the most convenient use later on.
+- Once cooked or smoked, cut the bacon into several pieces and then freeze those individually for the most convenient use later on.

 Most commercial bacon contains nitrates, which are sold to the home cook in blends called "curing salt" or "Prague powder."
 Nitrates preserve the bright pink color of the layers of meat in bacon and other preserved meats, as well as help to eliminate bacteria.